-Earning the Top Pick for the Most Fun Award, the Onewheel+ XR is an absolute blast to ride.
+Earning our Editors' Choice award, the Onewheel+ XR is an absolute blast to ride.
 This self-balancing skateboard cruises over practically any terrain, bringing you a ride that is highly reminiscent of surfing or snowboarding.
 It's exceptionally fast, has an excellent range, and is comfortable enough to ride for longer trips.
 On top of all that, we found the customer service and support to be very helpful and quick to respond to any inquiries we have.
 It might not be the most pragmatic commuter option or the lightest board, but it is undeniably one of the most fun to ride, hands down.

 Onewheel+ XR Review